 When employees frequently come and go, recruitment costs skyrocket.
 You've got to spend money on job ads, interviews, background checks, and more.
 But it doesn't stop there.

 Training new hires to get up to speed costs time and resources, draining productivity.
-Therefore, investing time and energy in improving employee retention is essential to keep your business profitable.
+Therefore, investing time and energy into understanding how to keep employees at your company is key to avoiding unnecessary costs.

 Consider Costco.
 The company has a turnover rate of 13% in an industry where its peers experience a turnover of 20% or higher.
 Because its employees stay for longer periods, Costco spends less on constantly hiring and training new workers.
 This helps the company keep costs in check and invest in other areas of the business.